prometheusresearch/rios/docs/source/instrument_specification.rst

     through 007A)
   * Latin numeric digits ("0" through "9"; Unicode 0030 through 0039)
   * Underscore characters ("_"; Unicode 005F)
-  * Hyphen characters ("-"; Unicode 002D)

-* The first character is a lowercase latin alphabetic character.
+* The first character is an alphabetic character.
-* The last character is a lowercase latin alphabetic character or latin numeric digit.
+* The last character is not an underscore.
-* Does not contain consecutive underscore and/or hyphen characters.
+* Does not contain consecutive underscore characters.

-The unique identifiers for these Fields are used by Assessment Documents (and/or other supplementary documents) to associate responses or other configuration to the Fields defined by the Instrument.

-Example Identifier Strings:
+Example Identifiers:

-* q_eye_color
+* page1
-* abc123
+* grp_a
-* ref-1-2-alpha
+* ref_1_2_alpha